This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 > No Lofting Bag

-The Zpacks Mummy Sleeping Bag is not only a lightweight sleeping bag but it has a full length zip that can turn it into a quilt.
+The Zpacks Mummy Sleeping Bag is not only a lightweight sleeping bag but it has a full-length zip that can turn it into a quilt.
 This makes this sleeping bag one of the most versatile sleeping bags on the market at the moment.

 The Zpacks Mummy Sleeping Bag comes in 2 widths, 3 lengths, and in 4 colors, namely green, blue, black, and my personal favorite orange.
-I tested the standard width and found it to be a perfect width that allowed me to move around inside the sleeping bag without feeling cramped.
+I tested this sleeping bag on many trips and found the standard width to be the perfect width.
+It allowed me to move around inside the sleeping bag without feeling cramped.
 If you are a large build or like plenty of room inside your bag then you could opt for the wide version.

 It is overstuffed with 30% extra 900 loft water-resistant down.
 I love this feature.
 It allows you to use the bag more before it needs to be washed.
 Perfect for the long-distance thru-hiker.
+In fact, if you are a thru hiker looking for an ultralight backpacking sleeping bag then this should be at the top of your list.

-No doubt the full length zip makes the bag heavier than it could be with a quarter length zip, but the ability to use the bag in a more varied range of temperatures and situations is a good compromise.
+No doubt the full-length zip makes the bag heavier than it could be with a quarter-length zip, but the ability to use the bag in a more varied range of temperatures and situations is a good compromise.

 It comes with an oversized Dyneema stuff sack.
 Not only is the stuff sack waterproof but the large size makes it easy to pack up the bag in the morning and can be compressed further if needed.

-Overall, the brand new Zpacks Mummy Sleeping Bag is the best full zip mummy sleeping bag for 2023.
-The versatility of this mummy bag allows it to be used as a backpacking quilt and is sure to be very popular on thru-hiking trails around the world in 2023 and beyond.
+Overall, the brand new Zpacks Mummy Sleeping Bag is the best full zip mummy sleeping bag for 2024.
+The versatility of this mummy bag allows it to be used as a backpacking quilt and is sure to be very popular on thru-hiking trails around the world in 2024 and beyond.

 Compare Prices: